WHAT YOU CAME FOR

-Most LED light strips can be cut safely to fit wherever you need them to.
-However, there can be some confusion among how to cut them, where it is safe, and if they’ll still work.
+Although LED strips can be cut there can be some confusion among how to cut them, where it is safe, and if they’ll still work.
+So, I’m going to deep-dive into cutting LED strips: how to do it, safety concerns, and why you might want to.

 Can You Cut LED Lights?